NEW YORK LONDON TOKYO DUBAI HONG KONG

-Understanding inclusions, blemishes, and the clarity grading scale
+Understanding inclusions, blemishes, and the grading scale — so you pay for beauty, not for a flawless label

 Visual comparison of clarity grades from Flawless to Included